-The Company is one of the ABB Group's designated borrowers under a USD 2 billion multicurrency revolving credit facility guaranteed by ABB Ltd. In 2021, ABB Group exercised its option to extend the maturity to 2026.
-The facility is for general corporate purposes.
-Interest costs on drawings under the facility are LIBOR (for drawings in currencies for which LIBOR is still published) or EURIBOR (for drawings in Euros) plus a margin of 0.175 percent, while commitment fees (payable on the unused portion of the facility) amount to 35 percent of the margin, which represents commitment fees of 0.06125 percent per annum.
-Utilization fees, payable on drawings, amount to 0.075 percent per annum on drawings up to one-third of the facility, 0.15 percent per annum on drawings in excess of one-third but less than or equal to two-thirds of the facility, or 0.30 percent per annum on drawings over two-thirds of the facility.
+Commitment fees (payable on the unused portion of the facility) amount to 35% of the margin, which represents commitment fees of 0.06125% per annum.
+Utilization fees, payable on drawings, amount to 0.075% per annum on drawings up to or equal to one-third of the facility, 0.15% per annum on drawings in excess of one-third but less than or equal to two-thirds of the facility, or 0.30% per annum on drawings over two-thirds of the facility.

 The facility contains cross-default clauses whereby an event of default would occur if ABB Ltd or any of its subsidiaries were to default on indebtedness, as defined in the facility, at or above a specified threshold.
-At December 31, 2021 and 2020, no amount was drawn under the facility.